 Is this necessarily a bad thing?
 I don’t think so.
 It’s another form of evolution.
 If we are still communicating with each other and appreciating the world around us, does it really matter how this is done?
 Many of us are inspired to take a snap of something we love and share it for the world to appreciate.
 Keeping in touch with loved ones all over the world is easier than it’s ever been, thanks to social media.

 It’s very easy to accept every friend request that comes your way.
-Having thousands of “friends” that you don’t actually know may cause your newsfeed to be clogged up with uninteresting posts.
-By keeping your friends list to your real friends and family your newsfeed will be filled with meaningful content.
-Think about who you follow on Instagram and Twitter and ask yourself ‘ does their content leave you feeling positive?’ if it doesn’t it may be time to unfollow!
+Having thousands of “friends” that you don’t actually know can cause your newsfeed to be clogged up with uninteresting posts.
+By keeping your friends list to your real friends and family, your newsfeed will be filled with meaningful content.
+Think about who you follow on Instagram and Twitter and ask yourself: does their content leave me feeling positive?
+If it doesn’t it, may be time to unfollow!

-Comparing your life with what you are seeing on social media is a sure fire way to bring yourself down so it’s important to remember that there will always be people that exaggerate how great (or bad) their life really is.
+Comparing your life with what you are seeing on social media is a sure-fire way to bring yourself down, so it’s important to remember that there will always be people that exaggerate how great (or bad) their life really is.
 We’ve all got friends that seem to post incredible holiday pictures on a monthly basis, leaving everyone else wondering how they can afford it or if they actually have a day job.
 On the flip side, there are those that over-share their dirty laundry, keeping it just vague enough that someone will leave a comment pressing for more information.
 Endless holiday pics are definitely better than the latter, in my opinion, but keep in mind that this person is being selective about what parts of their life they want their social media friends to see.
-It doesn’t mean they are doing better in life, are more suc-cessful or necessarily better off in any way, it just means you are seeing the parts of their life that they are happy to share – and that’s ok.
+It doesn’t mean they are doing better in life, are more successful, or necessarily better off in any way, it just means you are seeing the parts of their life that they are happy to share – and that’s ok.
 Just remember it’s not the full story.

 Make a habit of putting the phone away and closing your laptop at least once or twice a day to enjoy a bit of time away from the temptation of social me-dia.
 Take an hour to read a book, get some fresh air or spend time with a loved one and, most importantly, be completely focused on that activity.
 When you are with a person give them the courtesy of not constantly checking your notifications and, better still, switch those notifications off if you know they are going to be distracting.